alonf/MCPDemo/docs/MCP_DEMO_Roadmap.md

 * Tool `killProcess(pid)` is called without `pid` → server asks the client to elicit a process selection from the user.
 * Tool `queryEventLog(logName, since)` → if `since` is missing, server uses elicitation to ask:

-  > “From when do you want me to collect events?
-Last hour / 24 hours / custom?”
+  > "From when do you want me to collect events?
+Last hour / 24 hours / custom?"

 **Sampling** examples: